Daniel J. Frey

 The wealthy tell the poor we are better than you because we won't share.

-They survive at the expense, the lives that they destroy.
+They survive at the expense of the lives that they destroy.

-Is there a cure, is there a way to prevent this cannibalism?
+Is there a way to prevent this cannibalism?

-There has been a cure right in front of our faces that have been in competition with those that are self-serving.
+There has been a cure right in front of our faces.

 Love.